Problems / Bugs?

 - Any Sienci product also allows for firmware flashing and setting of machine defaults, whereas all other models can only be set to GRBL defaults since we don’t have access to the exact build information needed for other CNCs.

-If you don’t see your machine on the list, setting it up manually with a preset that’s close will work just fine.
+If you don’t see your machine on the list, setting it up manually with the “Generic” preset will work just fine.

 The port is not detected for my 3018 CNC